astik/experiment-mongo-change-stream-and-sse/README.md

 #### Applications

-You can start each application thanks to the setup shell script contain in each folder (_node-front_, _node-worker_, _java-front_, _ui-react_): `start-with-env.sh`.
+You can start each application thanks to the setup shell script contained in each folder (_node-front_, _node-worker_, _java-front_, _ui-react_): `start-with-env.sh`.
-This shell script which sets up environment variables and start the application.
+This shell script sets up environment variables and start the application.

 UI can be started with classic _create-react-app_ workflow : `npm run start`.